mtollefsen/mtollefsen.github.io/_posts/2022-06-25-overwatch-league-data-cleanup.md

   - Outdated names  (e.g. McRee has since been renamed to Cassidy)
   - Lack of overarching organizational structure

-  After transforming the data with SQL code (which you can find on my GitHub [here](https://github.com/mtollefsen/overwatch-league-data-projects/tree/main/Data%20Cleanup){:target="_blank" rel="noopener"}) the end result was a connected database of 7 tables (pictured below) in first normal form.
+  After transforming the data with [SQL code](https://github.com/mtollefsen/overwatch-league-data-projects/tree/main/Data%20Cleanup){:target="_blank" rel="noopener"}) the end result was a connected database of 7 tables (pictured below) in first normal form.
 This database forms the foundation for the other Overwatch League related projects.
 I fixed all of the problems listed above and further enhanced the data by adding:
   - **primary** and *foreign* keys
   - constraints
   - data on all of Overwatch's current heroes (the `hero` table in the image below)